Restorative Dentistry, Charleston, SC

 in the middle.
 They're used to replace missing teeth and are usually made

-from porcelain or porcelain-fused-to-metal.
+from porcelain or zirconia.

 -